rbontekoe/BAWJ/docs/src/chapter3.md

 ## runtests.jl

-It is even better to put you test code in the file runtest.jl.
-The file is located in the folder test.
+It is even better to put you test code in the file `runtests.jl`.
+The file is located in the folder `test`.

 ```
 using Accounts